tier4/caret_doc/docs/design/latency_definitions/index.md

 Here, each element indicates the following

-- UseCode is a callback
+- UserCode is a callback
 - ROS2 is rclcpp, rcl, and rmw
 - DDS is FastDDS or CycloneDDS
 - LTTng is the output destination for tracepoints